duncanmcclean/simple-commerce/docs/kb-articles/licensing.md

 TLDR of it is:

-1. Buy license on Statamic Marketplace
+1. Buy a license on the Statamic Marketplace
-2. Create a site on Statamic.com
+2. Create a site on [statamic.com](https://statamic.com)
 3. Go to edit the site & assign the license to the site
 4. In your project's `.env` file, set the license key to the value displayed on Statamic.com